Here's a sampling of the groups we are working with:

 Peace & Justice Center, Burlington, VT

-On October 2nd, 2017 we are partnering with the Peace & Justice Center to provide a public workshop - Poverty in an Unequal Economy.
-This workshop will cover: poverty in a vastly unequal economy; our personal place in this reality; how an equity lens is an excellent tool for change; and equitable solutions.
-We use an equity lens to move beyond harmful assumptions so we can build more collaborative relationships across socio-economic class, challenge limiting beliefs about what is possible, and identify solutions based on the expertise of people most impacted.
-This event is open to the public and we are asking for sliding scale donations.
+On October 2nd, 2017 we partnered with the Peace & Justice Center to provide a public workshop - Poverty in an Unequal Economy.
+This workshop covered: poverty in a vastly unequal economy; our personal place in this reality; how an equity lens is an excellent tool for change; and equitable solutions.
+We used an equity lens to move beyond harmful assumptions so we can build more collaborative relationships across socio-economic class, challenge limiting beliefs about what is possible, and identify solutions based on the expertise of people most impacted.
+There were 40 people from all walks of life and over 10 different groups - including United Way, Ben & Jerry's, and Vermont Community Foundation - who attended.

 Tiny House Fest, Brattleboro, vT

 The Tiny House Fest happens in Brattleboro every labor day weekend.
-The Fest is here to ignite our community in meaningful conversations about attainable housing and sustainable living, with the Tiny House Movement as our spark.In 2017 the fest will feature a workshop about Class Equity and Tiny Houses.
+The Fest is here to ignite our community in meaningful conversations about attainable housing and sustainable living, with the Tiny House Movement as our spark.In 2017 the fest featured a workshop about Class Equity and Tiny Houses.

 25 amazing folks attended the Tiny Houses for Change workshop on Sept 2nd, 2017.
 We had such a great day!
 We did some exercises to better understand housing within an unequal economy and how past and present policies negatively impact some people more than others (ie Racism).
 We then did a group brainstorm of how the tiny house movement can be a force for change in this context.
 We heard from Tiny House Expedition about really cool projects happening around the country.
 It was a positive and hopeful day.